As a marketer, have you ever wished you had a resource with all the essential and advanced information about blogging in one place?

-Let me ask you a question…do you buy stuff from people you don’t know?
-It could be a salesman showing up at your door or the man you meet in the used car lot.
+Let me ask you a question: do you buy stuff from people you don’t know?
+It could be a salesman showing up at your door or a guy you meet in the used car lot.

 I don’t know about you, but I sure don’t!

-You and everybody else only buy from people they trust…and the more you are asking someone to invest in you, the more trust you are going to need.
+You and everybody else only buy from people they trust.
+The more you are asking someone to invest in you, the more trust you are going to need.

-Fortunately blogging will help you build that trust up through a relationship.
+Fortunately, blogging will help you build that trust through a relationship.

-But you have to do this with clear and compelling content that is broken down into three elements:
+You have to do this with a clear and compelling content that is broken down into three elements:

-- Cornerstone content – What is your blog most known about?
+- Cornerstone content – What is your blog most known for?
 Is it psychological tricks to help people get attention on the social web?
-Are you the expert on web analytics?
+Are you an expert on web analytics?
 Whatever it is…this is what defines you.
 And it is what you will write about for most of the time.
 The Marketer’s Guide to the New Facebook Pages is pure cornerstone content.

-- Personal content – After your area of expertise, then you can start to share some personal stuff that helps you get vulnerable with your readers, leading to greater credibility and trust.
+- Personal content – After generating content on your area of expertise, you can start to share some personal stuff that helps you get vulnerable with your readers, leading to greater credibility and trust.
 A good example of personal content was my post The 10 People Who Led Me to Success.